Zurich family offices · Cross-border positioning

 • Family-office-backed medtech.
 Zurich family-office holdings inside the Swiss medtech cluster entering US procurement, reimbursement, KOL, and commercial channels where Swiss regulatory posture does not substitute for US commercial credibility and the holding-brand frame does not provide the category anchor the American buyer needs.

 • Biotech.
 Zurich and Basel-adjacent biotech holdings carrying pipeline assets, IP, and co-development positions strong enough for US commercialisation whose US-facing materials do not yet land with US investors, KOLs, or payers.
-Academic-rigour staff bios and specification-heavy collateral fill the positions US readers expect outcome claims to occupy.
+Academic-rigour staff bios and specification-heavy collateral fill the positions US buyers expect outcome claims to occupy.

 • Industrials.
 Swiss industrial groups and engineering-led Mittelstand-adjacent operators held inside family-office structures, entering US markets through acquisition, subsidiary, or direct outbound, where process rigour does not translate as commercial depth to US procurement.